grz0zrg/fbg/README.md

 FBGraphics is fast but should be used with caution, no bounds checking happen on most primitives.

-Multi-core support is totally optional and is only enabled when `FBG_PARALLEL` C definition is present.
+Multi-core support is optional and is only enabled when `FBG_PARALLEL` C definition is present.

+The library support a mechanism known as page flipping, it allow fast double buffering by doubling the framebuffer virtual area, it is disabled by default because it is actually slower on some devices.
+You can enable it with a `fbg_setup` call.

+VSync is automatically enabled if supported.

-Note : This library does not let you setup the framebuffer, it expect the framebuffer to be configured prior launch with a command such as :
+**Note** : This library does not let you setup the framebuffer, it expect the framebuffer to be configured prior launch with a command such as :

 ```
 fbset -fb /dev/fb0 -g 512 240 512 240 24 -vsync high